-Raising ideas for projects
+Raising Ideas for Projects

-Alongside teaching the content of Entrepreneurship for Kids Program, the entrepreneurial team was asked to come up with ideas for ventures as far as they could imagine.
+Alongside studying the modules of the EFK program, the entrepreneurial team was asked to come up with ideas for ventures as far as they could imagine.

-- Establishing a school cafeteria
+- Establishing a cafeteria at the school

 - Cooking class at school